aanchal-fatwani/js-best-practices/README.md

       **[⬆ Back to Top](#table-of-contents)**

 6. ### Declare Arrays with const
-    Declaring arrays with const will prevent any accidential change.
+    Declaring arrays with const will prevent any accidental change.

       **[⬆ Back to Top](#table-of-contents)**